adiati98/adiatiayu-portfolio/README.md

 # Welcome to Ayu Adiati's portfolio!

-This is a work in progress as I'm learning NextJS and Tailwind 😊.
+This portfolio project is a work in progress as I'm learning NextJS and Tailwind 😊.

 ---